fin-cli/handbook/commands/transient/type.md

-# wp transient type
+# fin transient type

 Determines the type of transients implementation.

 Indicates whether the transients API is using an object cache or the database.

-For a more complete explanation of the transient cache, including the network|site cache, please see docs for `wp transient`.
+For a more complete explanation of the transient cache, including the network|site cache, please see docs for `fin transient`.

 ### EXAMPLES

-    $ wp transient type
+    $ fin transient type
     Transients are saved to the database.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|